jakubokonski/bootcamp/README.md

 # bootcamp
-Simple Spring/Hibernate (MySQL) webapp to manage IT courses - adding course, adding users, listing users, listing courses.
+Simple Spring/Hibernate (MySQL) webapp to manage IT courses.

+Features:
+- adding courses,
+- adding users,
+- listing users,
+- listing courses.

+Developed as a part of Java Bootcamp with later improvements.